GauthamRajesh/FriscoISDHACAPI/README.md

 **Demo Password: "Doe"**

-Note: Make sure to pass username and password as query strings for GET routes
+Note: Make sure to pass username and password as parameters for GET routes

 Routes:
 - GET student GPAs